Pyxis31/OMRON-SYSMAC-motion-library/README.md

 A library for tracking a mobile : slave starting from null speed and tracking a master in continuous movement (ex. a conveyor).

 A library for simple polynomial moves (instead of MC_MOVE) for achieving synchronised movements (made by distance + time).
-With starting and Ending Edges of moves, settled by timers, to chain movements and so that create for instance, corners on XY trajectory (XY table).
+With starting and ending edges of moves, settled by timers, to chain movements and so that create for instance, corners on XY trajectory (XY table).

 A finally, some standard PLCopen function blocs embedded within the library for simplifying the application writing code.